mertgldal/Flask-Blog-App/README.md

 - **Create/Edit/Delete Post:** After logging in, create new posts or edit/delete existing ones.
 - **Comments:** Add comments to posts.
 - **Contact:** Use the contact form to send an email message.
+- **Profile Page:** View and update your profile, including changing your password.

 ## Admin Role